Welcome New Members!

 Tina's Wish EmpowHER Series

 MRWBA is pleased to collaborate with Tina's Wish as a Community Partner for their EmpowHER Series!
-The monthly webisode series educates and empowers women in relation to their gynecologic health.
+The webisode series educates and empowers women in relation to their gynecologic health.

 The next webisode will be Be Heard: How to Be Your Own Best Health Advocate and it will air on Thursday, September 23rd at noon ET.
 To register, click here.Recordings of the first three webisode, Gynecologic Cancers: Facts & Differences, Disparities in Gynecologic Cancers and How We Can Close the Gap, and The Role Genetics Plays in Gynecologic Cancers are available on the Tina's Wish website